notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 In here, click **Manage** under **Privacy policy** tab.
 Then paste the URL that you just copied in the box and click **Save** button in the right bottom corner.
 ![Manage Privacy Policy](./manage-privacy-policy.png)

-After the steps above, scroll to the top of the side menu and go to the **Dashboard** where we will be able to continue.
+After the steps above, scroll to the top of the side menu and go to the **Dashboard**, then click on the **Data Safety** task where we will be able to continue with data safety section.

-This section helps users to understand how your application collects and shares their data.
 At first, you will be asked if your application collects or shares certain types of data, then if it does just answer to the questions about each type of user data and when you are done simply review, and submit the answers.

 ### Select An App Category And Provide Contact Details